Greg Page (boxer): USBA heavyweight champion

 Page won the vacant USBA Heavyweight title on February 7, 1981, with a seventh-round TKO of Stan Ward.
+He thus became the third heavyweight champion from Louisville in the post-WW2 era, following Muhammad Ali and Jimmy Ellis.

 After knocking out Marty Monroe and Alfredo Evangelista, Page had a rematch with George Chaplin and won by a twelve-round split decision.
 He followed the Chaplin win with a fourth-round knockout of Scott LeDoux.

 Page retained the USBA belt with a unanimous decision over Jimmy Young on May 2, 1982.
 The following month, on the undercard of the Larry Holmes/Gerry Cooney fight, Page fought Trevor Berbick.
 Fighting with a broken right thumb from the second round, Page lost for the first time as a professional, dropping a ten-round unanimous decision to Berbick.

 Page returned to defend the USBA belt against contender James "Quick" Tillis in November 1982.
 After suffering the first knockdown of his career in the second round, Page came back to KO Tillis in the eighth round.